You’ll be surprised at the number of great Ocracoke restaurants.

 - (252) 928-4031

 Served from the deli counter at the gas station, Ocracoke Station offers convenient, budget-conscious satisfaction.
 When you’re in a hurry, check out the daily special or choose a prepared deli sandwich or sub, hot dog or a slice of pizza.
+Call for breakfast and deli take-out or delivery options.
 Breakfasts of biscuits, fruit, cereal, yogurt and coffee start early.
 Items in the deli cases are available until closing and are refreshed daily.
 Open year-round, Ocracoke Station is also a convenience store and is the island’s only gas station.
 Its staff manages the Beachcomber campground.

 Pony Island Restaurant